Bloemfontein: Government

 Bloemfontein forms part of the Mangaung Metropolitan Municipality, which was upgraded from a Local Municipality in 2011.

 The Mangaung Metropolitan Municipality elects a municipal council for five-year periods through a mixed-member proportional representation (MMP) system in which wards elect individual councillors alongside those named from party lists.
 Voters get two votes: one for a representative to become a ward councillor and the other for a political party.
 The latter vote distributes seats in the municipal council amongst parties, while the former distributes seats through the individual representatives.

-Geography and climate
+Geography

 Bloemfontein is located in central South Africa on the southern edge of the Highveld at an elevation of 1400 m, bordering on the semi-arid region of the Karoo.
 The area is generally flat with occasional hills ("koppies" in Afrikaans), and the general vegetation is Highveld grassland.